 Welcome to the site of the Pennsylvania Jersey Cattle Association (PJCA).
 We are a membership organization of 170 dairy producers who have a common interest in the Registered Jersey cow.

 We hail from a state in which dairy is king, with gross revenues from the dairy industry surpassing all other agriculture enterprises.
 Pennsylvania ranks fifth in the nation for total milk production and has designated milk as its official beverage.
-The dairy industry contributes more than $1.6 billion to the state's economy each year and provides employment for more than 40,000 people.
+The state has the second largest number of dairy farms nationally, having more dairy farms than every other state except Wisconsin.

 Registered Jerseys in Pennsylvania